Jimgitsit/kuru-dev-test/README.md

 * [FastRoute](https://github.com/nikic/FastRoute) for routing
 * [PHP-DI](http://php-di.org/) as dependency injection container

-The following diagram shows the database scheme
+The following diagram shows the database schema which you will create in Task 1
 ![Database Scheme](doc/db.png)

 ## Task 1